 Before applying for permanent residency, secure sufficient funding to support your business operations and personal needs for a set period (typically one year).
 Funding sources can include personal savings, angel investors, venture capital, or business loans.

 Once funding is secured, obtain a positive LMIA from ESDC.
-Your business plan plays a crucial role in demonstrating a positive impact on the Canadian labor market by creating jobs for Canadians or permanent residents.
+Your business plan plays a crucial role in demonstrating a positive impact on the Canadian labour market by creating jobs for Canadians or permanent residents.

 Apply for Permanent Residency